About the profile areas

 persons per hectare

 Settlement of the area dates from the 1860s.
 Population was minimal until the late 1800s and early 1900s, with expansion continuing in the interwar period.
 Significant development occurred during the post-war years.
 The population fluctuated slightly during the 1990s, and then was relatively stable between 2001 and 2011, a result of little change in dwelling stock and the average number of persons living in each dwelling.

 Essendon West is an established residential area.

-Major features of the area include Essendon Private Hospital, Cliff Whitworth Reserve, Heinz Reserve, Ian McWilliams Park, Lily Street Park, Steele Creek Reserve, Emerald Street Community Centre and St Bernard's College.
+Major features of the area include Essendon Private Hospital, Cliff Whitworth Reserve, Heinz Reserve, Ian McWilliams Park, Lily Street Park, Steele Creek Reserve, Emerald Street Community Hall and St Bernard's College.